mozilla/monolith-aggregator/README.rst

 This script could be replaced at some point by `Heka
 <https://heka-docs.readthedocs.org/>`_.

-**monolith-aggregator** maintains a database and provides two command-line scripts that interact with it:
+**monolith-aggregator** maintains a database and provides a command-line script that interact with it:

-- *monolith-extract*: the script that grabs data from all defined sources and pour them in the SQL Database.
+- *monolith-extract*: the script that grabs data from all defined sources and pour them in the SQL Database and ElasticSearch.

-- *monolith-index*: the script that indexes the database content into Elastic Search

-A typical setup is to run *monolith-aggregate* then *monolith-index* every hour, but both scripts can be executed independently.
-For instance we may want to run *monolith-index* to rebuild the Elastic Search index, with existing data from MySQL.
+A typical setup is to run *monolith-extract* every hour.

 The database
 ::::::::::::